Thimoteus/purescript-infinite-lists/README.md

 `Data.List.Infinite` is meant to be imported qualified, as almost all its exposed functions clash with other modules.

-Note also that the `Semigroup` instance provided is not an extension of the finite version.
+Note also that the `Semigroup` instance provided is not extended by the finite version.

 # installing